jeremyckahn/shifty/README.md

 ## Building Shifty

-Shifty uses [nodejs](http://nodejs.org) and [Grunt](http://gruntjs.com/) for
-the build system.
-It also requires a handful of Node modules for the build process.
-Install the dependencies via npm like so:
+First, install the dependencies via npm like so:

 ````
 $: npm install